cilogon/service/README.txt

     exit 1
 fi

-cat <<HELPTEXT

-This script should be executed after a fresh checkout/export from CVS.
-It creates symbolic links for proper functionality of the CILogon Service.
-It assumes files have been placed in the /var/www/html/ directory.

-Type "proceed" to execute commands, or anything else to exit:
-HELPTEXT

-read proceed
-case $proceed in
-  proceed ) ;;
-  *       ) echo "Exiting." ; exit 1;;
-esac

 if [ ! -f /var/www/html/index-site.php ] ; then
   echo "Error!
 Could not find /var/www/html/index-site.php.
 Exiting." exit 1;